 Palazzo Contarini del Bovolo

 This palazzo is best known for its external multi-arch spiral staircase known as the Scala Contarini del Bovolo (literally, "of the snail").
-The palazzo is located on a small, less-traveled calle (street) near Campo Manin and is a bit hard to find.
+The palazzo is situated on a small, less-traveled calle (street) near Campo Manin and is somewhat difficult to locate.
 No wonder I finally found it on my 4th trip to Venice.
-Photo Tip: Best Time of Day: During the Day πŸ“· Best Lens 15-35 mm,
+Photo Tip: Best Time of Day: During the Day 📷 Best Lens 15-35 mm or wider.

 Ponte Chiodo

-While there are thousands of bridges in Venice this one is "instagram" famous because it does not have side rails or balustrades.
-Photo Tip: Best TIme of Day: Day Time πŸ“· Best Lens 15-35 mm or 24-70 mm.
+While there are thousands of bridges in Venice, this one is "Instagram" famous because it does not have side rails or balustrades.
+Photo Tip: Best Time of Day: Day Time 📷 Best Lens 15-35 mm or 24-70 mm.

 Ghetto Ebraico "The Jewish Ghetto"

 One of my favorite areas of Venice is the Jewish Ghetto or "Ghetto Ebraico" in Italian.
 It was Europe’s first ghetto.
-It is now a lively area full of shops, restaurants and institutions of the jewish community.
-Photo Tip: Day Time πŸ“· Best Lens 24-70 mm or an iPhone.
+It is now a lively area full of shops, restaurants, and institutions of the Jewish community.
+Photo Tip: Day Time 📷 Best Lens 24-70 mm or an iPhone.

 There is an excellent coffee shop in the area